qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 Server configuration and supported parameters
 ================================================================================

-|qg| Server supports some vendor parameters and requests that greatly enhance the
-possibilities of customising its behavior.
+QGIS Server supports some vendor parameters and requests that greatly enhance the possibilities of customising its behavior.
 The following paragraphs list the vendor parameters and the environment variables supported by the server.